 The Symbolism of Iron in the Bible

 In the Bible, iron was explicitly used in Daniel’s prophecy, where he described every ruling civilization.
-They were depicted as having the head of gold, the chest of silver, the belly of bronze, the iron legs, and the feet iron mixed with clay.
+They were depicted as having a head of gold, a chest of silver, a belly of bronze, iron legs, and feet of iron mixed with clay.
 This describes a society in a ruling civilization where the iron represents the ordinary people upon which the culture stands.